ikigailabs-io/ikigai/README.md

 print(facet_types.OUTPUT.types)
 ```

-The code returns three lists containing the name attribute of each facet
+The code returns three lists containing the names of each facet type
 available on the Ikigai platform.

 ```py